How asking 4 simple questions can eliminate the guilt of spending money.

 If your want/need is a one-off purchase, then use your personal savings account.
 With every paycheck that my husband and I get, we automatically set aside 5% of it to go into our personal savings accounts to be used for things just like this!

 Is this an item for your household?
 Then maybe it fits into your home sinking fund?
-What’s a sinking fund you say?
+What’s a sinking fund you say ?
 It’s a method of setting aside money regularly for specific purchases.
 We transfer $100 per month from our paychecks into our household budget for large purchases that we want for the house.
-If you want to read about how I’ve set up our family finances with sinking funds to be able to afford large purchases, then check out the post below…
+You can read about how I’ve set up our family finances with sinking funds to be able to afford large purchases.

 We have about $826 in the fund right now and haven’t touched it in a while.
 Now, of course, we have three things we want to spend the money on.
 We want the carpeting in our house steam cleaned – $250.
 We want to get a ceiling fan light fixture for our bedroom $400 approx. And we’d like a new dining room table & chairs (we may need to save a few more months to do this one).